How to Configure a Firewall with UFW

 Familiarize yourself with our Getting Started guide and complete the steps for setting your Linode’s hostname and timezone.

-sudowherever possible.
-Complete the sections of our Securing Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services.
-Do not follow the Creating a Firewall section–this guide is an introduction to using UFW, which is a separate method of controlling a firewall than iptables commands.
+Ensure that you complete the sections of How to Secure Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services.
+When you reach the Configure a Firewall section return to this guide.

 Update your system.